What is ERP? Definition, Industry-Specific Uses & Examples

 When your business starts growing, things get complicated fast.
 Suddenly you've got sales data in one system, inventory counts in another, and your finance team working off a completely different set of numbers.
 Sound familiar?

-That’s exactly the problem ERP, or Enterprise Resource Planning, software is built to solve.
-It pulls together data from across your business, from procurement and supply chain to HR and accounting, so everyone’s working from the same playbook.
+That's exactly the problem an ERP, or Enterprise Resource Planning, software is built to solve.
+It pulls together data from across your business, from procurement and supply chain to HR and accounting, so everyone's working from the same playbook.

 Key Takeaways